 Due to this we couldn’t start our road trip as planned but instead had to stay in Villa Cerro Castillo for the first three days.
 We used the time to explore the Reserva Nacional Coyhaique, Lago Elizalde, Lago Claro, Reserva Nacional Cerro Castillo, Puerto Ingeniero Ibáñez and the Levican Peninsula.

 Since there are no gas stations in this area, neither in Villa Cerro Castillo nor at the airport of Balmaceda we got into trouble after three days of making day trips with our car.
 Luckily some very small store in Villa Cerro Castillo was selling gasoline in bottles.

-Finally after three days the missing bag arrived and we could start our road trip.
-Next destination was Puerto Rio Tranquilo at the beautiful Lago General Carrera.
+Finally, after three days, the missing bag arrived and we could start our road trip.
+The next destination was Puerto Rio Tranquilo at the beautiful Lago General Carrera.

-As an interesting side trip we drove to Puerto Sanchez, a small fishing village which can be reached by a small winding mountain road offering nice views over the lake.
+As an interesting side trip, we drove to Puerto Sanchez, a small fishing village that can be reached by a small winding mountain road offering nice views over the lake.

 One of the highlights at the Carretera Austral are the spectacular marble caves at the Lago General Carrera.
 Several different caves can be reached by boat from Puerto Sanchez and Puerto Rio Tranquilo.
 We did altogether three boat trips, two group tours from Puerto Rio Tranquilo and one private tour from Puerto Sanchez.